Scumbag (film): Reception

 Scumbag has had mixed reviews where audiences either love or hate the movie, there is no middle ground.
 Scumbag has been called a "must see cult film" by World of Wonder while the China publication The Polysh says "you may hate the filmmaker for making you walk on mine bombs that go against public morales".
 Scumbag was selected as the Pick of the Week by LA Weekly in March 2018.
 Film Threat calls it "The Office unhinged, mixed with Mulholland Drive, mixed with Spinal Tap, plus some inexplicable surveillance footage".
 Because of the extreme responses, Scumbag has quickly developed a cult following from fans who call themselves "scumbags".

 Accolades

 In 2017, Scumbag won Best Feature Comedy at Philadelphia Independent Film Festival and Best Ensemble Narrative Feature at Queens World Film Festival, beating Adam Green's Aladdin starring Macaulay Culkin, Nicole LaLiberte, Leo Fitzpatrick, Zoë Kravitz and Har Mar Superstar.
 Michael Alig stars in Scumbag but his personal life was portrayed by Macaulay Culkin in the 2003 cult film Party Monster, so the Best Ensemble Award is an example of reality beating Hollywood.
 Scumbag's lead actors, Princess Frank and Debra Haden, also won Exceptional Emerging Artist / Best Composing at Hollywood Film Festival in 2017.
-In October 2018, Scumbag won Best Film at the Planet 9 Film Festival Los Angeles and Honorable Mention at The Forwardian Film Festival.
-In December 2018, Scumbag won Honorable Mention for Best Feature Film at The Comedy World Network International Film Festival.
-Scumbag won Best Comedy Film for 2018 Los Angeles Punk Film Festival, awarded at the 2019 Los Angeles Punk Film Festival on April 19, 2019.
-In 2019, Scumbag won 3rd Place for Audience Choice Award at The Cecil County Independent Film Festival.